hifly81/saga-pattern-demo/readme.md

 In order to create the demo on your openshift environment, you need:
  - ocp user with cluster-admin role
- - oc client installed on your machine (tested with 3.11.x)
+ - oc client installed on your machine
- - AMQ Streams 1.1 for ocp downloaded from Red Hat<br>
+ - AMQ Streams 1.x for ocp downloaded from Red Hat<br>
  https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams

 Follow these instructions to create the demo: